spinicist/QUIT/Docs/Utilities.md

     "T2": "",
     "f0": "",
     "B1": "",
-    "SequenceGroup": {
-        "sequences": [
+    "Sequences": [
         {
             "SPGR": {
                 "TR": 0.05,
                 "FA": [3, 10]
             }
         }
     ]
 }
-}
 ```

 The first set of inputs are the filenames for each parameter.
 Each model will have a different set of parameters.
 If a filename is not specified, a default value will be used in each voxel.
-After the parameters comes a `SequenceGroup` input, the sequences within must correspond to the image filenames given on the command line.
+After the parameters comes a `Sequences` input, the sequences within must correspond to the image filenames given on the command line.

 **Important Options**